fanpu/website/_pages/cmu-online.md

 In general, the math department does not record any of their lectures, so this portion is pretty dry.
 However, it was worth having it just to include [Po-Shen Loh](https://www.poshenloh.com/)'s lectures.
-He coaches the USA IMO team and is a very engaging teacher.
+He coaches the USA IMO team and is well-loved by his students.

 {% include cmu_course_table.html courses=site.data.cmu_online.math_courses %}